lucaboesch/moodle-qtype_mtf/README.md

 *** Info regarding migration from qtype_multichoice (with Multi Answers Only) to qtype_mtf ***

+You should specify either:
+- 'courseid' or
+- 'categoryid' or
-You should specify either the 'courseid' or the 'categoryid' parameter!
-Or set the parameter 'all' to 1.
-No migration will be done without restrictions!
+- set the parameter 'all' to 1.

+Note: No migration will be done without restrictions!

 Examples: